GuntherRademacher/rex-parser-generator/docs/installation-and-setup.md

 Before running the tests, make sure that

  - the REx executable is available on the `PATH`.
 If not, extend the `PATH` as explained [above](#downloading-and-building-rex).
- - a Java Development Kit (JDK) for Java 11 or higher is available.
-The Scala tests, for Scala version 3.5 or higher, even require Java 17 or higher, and they will be skipped if unavailable.
+ - a Java Development Kit (JDK) for Java 17 or higher is available.
  - the compilers are available for any target platforms that you want to have included in the test.

 For running the tests, go to the `rex-tests` folder and run this command: